Berkeley County Virtual Learning Programs

-As part of our mission, the Berkeley County School District (BCSD) strives to provide educational experiences that will ignite in every student, a passion for life-long learning.
-One way we can achieve this mission is by providing virtual learning opportunities.
+As part of our mission, the Berkeley County School District (BCSD) strives to facilitate and support student-driven learning experiences by unleashing the power and potential of education.
 Providing students with access to virtual learning will allow them to advance their education and participate in an instructional medium that is prevalent in today’s post-secondary institutions and workforce training opportunities.

 In general, students registering for virtual learning courses should be self-motivated and strong, independent learners.
 To succeed in web-based courses, students should have basic keyboarding skills and be knowledgeable about web-based applications.
-Accessing the internet, sending and receiving email including adding attachments, and utilizing basic word processing software are necessary skills to succeed as a virtual learner.
-The student should have successfully completed the prerequisite coursework.
-A student must be an active participant in all course activities and complete all work on time.
+Accessing the internet, sending and receiving emails including adding attachments, and utilizing basic word processing software are necessary skills to succeed as a virtual learner.
+Students should have successfully completed the prerequisite coursework prior to enrollment.
+Students must be active participants in all course activities and complete all work on time.
 Successful virtual learners are generally very determined students who like to set their own goals and challenge themselves to meet them.

 Berkeley County Virtual Learning Academy is a flexible learning opportunity available to district students who are rising 11th or 12th grade students.
 A fully virtual curriculum will be offered as a program-of-choice option to families with junior or senior students.
 Participation in the Berkeley County Virtual Learning Academy is limited and requires demonstrated success in a virtual environment and a commitment to a full academic year.